Table of Contents

 Florida has what is known as no-fault car insurance.
 If you are in a car accident, you need to file a claim with your own insurance company and you may be able to be compensated for your injuries and monetary losses based on your own policy.

 However, if your injury claim from your car accident meets certain requirements, you can step outside of the no-fault system and make a claim directly against the other driver.
-This is why it is so important to have a skilled and experienced car accident lawyer in Florida, as they will be able to work through the details of your case.
+This is why it is so important to have a car accident lawyer in Florida, as they will be able to work through the details of your case.

 The Florida Car Accident Statute of Limitations